top of page

 Behind the Canvas

-I was born in Chihuahua, Chihuahua, Mexico and became interested in art at a very early age.
+I was born on July of 1961 in Chihuahua, Chihuahua, Mexico and became interested in art at a very early age.
 I would spend long hours drawing on whatever kind of paper I came across.
-Paper napkins and butcher paper from the market were my best finds in the trash bin,
+Paper napkins and butcher paper from the market were my best finds in the trash bin.

-As a self-taught painter, I feel free to break all the rules of traditional teachings and proper techniques.
+As a self-taught painter, I feel free to break the rules of traditional teachings and proper techniques.
 You could say I am sort of a rebel.
-One of my most favorite themes is Dia de los Muertos or Day of the Dead.
 My choice of vivid colors and dramatic images reflect my Mexican heritage.

-As an artist, I feel my pieces are never completed.
-I always see flaws in my art.
-I choose to display “my work in progress” as is, with all its defects.
+As some artists, I feel my pieces are never finished.
+I am seldom satisfied with my completed work.
+I see flaws in my art.
+I share “my work in progress” as is, with all its imperfections.

 My Childhood Memories of Dia de los Muertos

-Day of the Dead or Dia de los Muertos is celebrated in Mexico on November 1.
+*Dia de los Muertos, or Day of the Dead is celebrated in Mexico on November 1 and 2nd.
 Some of the traditional foods are tamales, bread (pan de muerto), and champurrado (a thick base concoction made with corn, cinnamon and molasses served hot).
 It is a customary to visit the cemetery and pay respects to our loved ones who have passed away.

 I recall my mother and I joining in the celebration when I was a child.